rubyworks/spectroscope/README.md

 Copyright (c) 2012 Rubyworks

-Spectrum is distributable according to the terms of the FreeBSD license.
+Spectroscope is distributable according to the terms of the **FreeBSD** license.

 See COPYING.rdoc for details.